vsooda/mxnet-wgan/README.md

 * because we want to try mlp result, so I flatten the input image to a vector, then append condition one-hot vector to the vector.
 If you only want to try Convolution ops, you will not need to add condition in this way
 * wgan seems not better than dcgan, maybe something wrong.
 If you know what happen, please let me know.
+* you can learn a lot about how to construct data iterator, how to backward without output layer